 3. Select a Cluster that the server will be connected to.

 4. To prevent VMmanager from creating a default bridge on the node, enable the Do not configure network automatically option.
-Learn more in Network setting on the cluster node
+Learn more in Network setting on the cluster node.

-Enable this option if you plan to use the VLAN interface for the server IP.
 After connecting the node, you will be able to manually configure the necessary network settings.

 5. Enter additional information into the Notes field.